prabindh/peemuperf/README.md

 evdelay = Delay between successive reading of samples from event counters (milliSec) evlist = Decimal value of event IDs to be monitored (refer ARM TRM).
 If not specified, below are used:

-1 ==> Instruction fetch that causes a refill at the lowest level of instruction or unified cache 68 ==> Any cacheable miss in the L2 cache.
+   1 ==> Instruction fetch that causes a refill at the lowest level of instruction or unified cache

+   68 ==> Any cacheable miss in the L2 cache

-3 ==> Data read or write operation that causes a refill at the lowest level of data or unified cache 4 ==> Data read or write operation that causes a cache access at the lowest level of data or unified cache
+   3 ==> Data read or write operation that causes a refill at the lowest level of data or unified cache

+   4 ==> Data read or write operation that causes a cache access at the lowest level of data or unified cache

+(for other valid values, refer to Cortex-A TRM)

-evdebug = 0 (no messages from kernel module) / 1 (event counters are printed out - warning: will flood the console)
+evdebug = 0 (default - no messages from kernel module) / 1 (event counters are printed out - warning: will flood the console)

 Output
 =======